datajerk/ctf-write-ups/volgactf2022quals/mafia/README.md

 ## Summary

-A filthy stack and integer overflow leads to a _write-what-where_ used to craft a seccomp filtered ROP chain.
+A filthy stack and integer overflow leads to a _write-what-where_ used to deploy a seccomp filtered ROP chain.

 ## Analysis